jbmagination/TwitchPlaysCC/README.md

 Not much to it really, open the Start script and watch it roll.

 To stop it, open the Stop script.
 Pretty simple stuff.

+## Planned features
+[x] Add auto-correct
+[ ] Detect repeats
+[ ] Detect Twitch game
+[ ] Actually adding powers

+## Credits
+Thanks to Yann Eves for helping with the auto-correct issues I was having. | [GitHub](https://github.com/yanneves) [Twitch](https://twitch.tv/yanneves_) [Website](https://yanneves.com)
+Thanks to mdp for occasionally hopping in while giving suggestions and fixing code. | [GitHub](https://github.com/pupcus) [Website](https://pupcus.github.io)
+Thanks to Aaron (or Sojobo!) for being amazing and overhauling my code.
+You are the best! | [GitHub](https://github.com/Sojobo) [Twitch](https://twitch.tv/Sojobo)
+Thanks to Studio Bean for creating Choice Chamber.
+Insanely fun game, I will definitely get more games from you :) | [Website](https://onemrbean.com) [Game](https://choicechamber.com)
+Thanks to Arttuzki for giving me the idea. | Unfortunately, they have no links.
+If you see them in a Geometry Dash Twitch chat, tell them I said hello :)
+And lastly, thanks to you for being interested in my project.